Which Java: Oracle Java JDK vs OpenJDK?

 Via GitHub Packages

-The JPL JAR artifact can also be satisfied directly from the GitHub Packaging system, without the need to go via JitPack.
+The JPL JAR artifact can also be satisfied/obtained directly from the GitHub Packaging system, without the need to go via JitPack.

-The drawback today (June 2020) is that one as to have authenticate to GitHub (via TOKEN) to even just have read access to a package from GitHub see this post.
+The drawback as of today (June 2020 and revisited Dec 2022) is that one as to have authenticate to GitHub (via TOKEN) to even just have read access to a package from GitHub see this post.
 Indeed, the GitHub documentation explains:

-- To download and install packages from a repository, your token must have the read:packages scope, and your user account must have read permissions for the repository.
-If the repository is private, your token must also have the repo scope.
+- To download and install packages from a repository, your personal access token (classic) must have the read:packages scope, and your user account must have read permission.

 So, to get the JPL dependency via GitHub packages we need to do as follows.
 First, add the following dependency to the application’s POM file: